kobolabs/epub-spec/README.md

 **To avoid text-positioning errors**, seriously consider embedding and specifying fonts in the CSS for all Fixed Layout ePubs.
 If fonts are not embedded and specified, the reading platform defaults to Times.
 Fixed Layout files that use the default font should be tested extensively on Kobo’s reading platforms.

+**Content creators are advised against referencing fonts in the CSS that are not embedded in the ePub.** Kobo devices and devices that Kobo apps can be installed on will have specific fonts included.
+However the available fonts vary across these devices and there is no way to ensure that any one font will be available on the device chosen by the user.
+As a result the font styling in the CSS will not display as intended across multiple devices and platforms.

 ### Languages Other Than English

 When a user selects an available default font, Kobo reading platforms may not correctly render all glyphs within the script.
 So Content containing glyphs not present in Kobo’s default apps should be tested across platforms.
 Creators may want to embed a font that contains the glyphs used in their content to ensure it renders correctly.